Chart Color Schemes

 Baldivis - North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Baldivis - North's dwelling structure, as per the latest Census, consisted of 93.3% houses and 6.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's figures of 90.5% houses and 9.6% other dwellings.
-Home ownership in Baldivis - North stood at 16.2%, with mortgaged dwellings at 59.9% and rented ones at 23.9%.
-The median monthly mortgage repayment was $1,842, higher than Perth metro's average of $1,733.
-The median weekly rent figure for Baldivis - North was $350, compared to Perth metro's $330.
-Nationally, Baldivis - North's mortgage repayments were lower at $1,842 versus Australia's average of $1,863, and rents were also lower at $350 compared to the national figure of $375.
+Baldivis - North's dwelling structures, as per the latest Census, consisted of 93.3% houses and 6.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 90.5% houses and 9.6% other dwellings.
+Home ownership in Baldivis - North was at 16.2%, with mortgaged dwellings at 59.9% and rented ones at 23.9%.
+The median monthly mortgage repayment in the area was $1,842, higher than Perth metro's $1,733.
+The median weekly rent figure was $350, compared to Perth metro's $330.
+Nationally, Baldivis - North's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing